Live-Oak-Controls/Live-Oak-Controls.github.io/README.md

 ### -Agricultural, Mining, Oil & Gas
 ### -Biomedical

 ## You have reached the github repo for our mainpage.
-Please visit our site at www.liveoakcontrols.com for more info.
+## Please visit our site at www.liveoakcontrols.com for more info.
+## Or email us at support@liveoakcontrols.com

 #### Attributions:
 #### Logo: Color changed from [Oak Vectors by Vecteezy](https://www.vecteezy.com/free-vector/oak).
 Thank you to [Doni Kurniawan](https://www.vecteezy.com/members/drrakurniawan22831594)